d3b4g/leonids/_posts/chainsaw.md

 ```

 ###### Priviledge Escalation
+During enumeration i noticed few interesting files in bobbys home.
 In addition to user.txt, there are two folders in bobby’s homedir:
 ```python

 bobby@chainsaw:~$ ls